spadechaser/talentyard/README.md

 ### Unit Testing with Jest
 Jest is a JavaScript testing framework commonly used for unit testing.
 To get started with Jest in this app, follow these steps:

-Install Jest as a development dependency(Its already added to package.json file)
+Install Jest as a development dependency (already listed as a dev dependency)

+- Cd to `developers`
 - Run
 `npm install`